AlohaBush/SuperTasker3000/README.md

 - Python 3.10 or newer.
 - A Telegram bot token from `@BotFather`.
-- Optional: `ffmpeg` for Telegram voice messages.
+- `ffmpeg` for Telegram voice messages.
 Telegram voice messages are usually OGG/Opus, and the bot converts them before transcription.
-- Optional: an LLM API key for free-form natural language parsing, task-table questions, and voice transcription.
+LLM API key for free-form natural language parsing, task-table questions, and voice transcription.

 The script uses only the Python standard library.
 There are no mandatory Python packages to install.